-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 What's his background?

-Mr Thao completed his police academy training in 2009 but was laid off when the force needed to make budget cuts.
-He rejoined as an officer in 2012.
+Mr Thao - a Hmong American - completed his police academy training in 2009 but was laid off when the force made budget cuts.
+He re-joined as an officer in 2012.

-Up to his sacking, Mr Thao had six conduct complaints made against him, his records show.
-Only one of those complaints was open at the time of his firing.
-The other five were closed without discipline.
-No details about any of the complaints are public.
+Up to his sacking, Mr Thao had six conduct complaints on his record.
+Five were closed without discipline and one was open at the time of his firing, but no details have been made public about any of the complaints.

-In 2017, a lawsuit against Mr Thao and another officer accused them of excessive force.
-The lawsuit alleged that, in 2014, they beat up and broke the teeth of a man, who they said was the subject of an arrest warrant.
-Authorities settled the lawsuit out of court for $25,000.
-Both officers denied liability in the settlement.

 Food service and security are among the sectors Mr Thao previously worked in.